In this part of the Ruby tutorial, we will continue talking about object-oriented programming in Ruby.

 Three ways to create an instance method

 Ruby has three basic ways to create instance methods.
 Instance methods belong to an instance of an object.
-They are called on an object using a dot operator.
+They are called on an object using a dot operator.#!/usr/bin/rubyIn the example we create three instance objects from a Wood, a Brick and a Rock class.
+Each object has one instance method defined.

 class Wood